-46 See NEMMCO, National Metrology Procedures (parts A and B), schedule 2, available at www.nemmco.com.au.
+51 See NEMMCO, National Metrology Procedures (parts A and B), schedule 2, available at www.nemmco.com.au.

-- not covered by the November 2008 AMI Order in Council, because they have annual consumption of more than 160 MWh - supplied exclusively by the Victorian DNSPs who are the metering providers and metering data providers for these customers under the NER,47 - currently regulated by the ESCV, which sets maximum fair and reasonable charges for meter provision as non-contestable excluded distribution services.48 the AER has to make a classification decision for the purposes of the 2011-15 regulatory control period.
-The AER considers that these are the only metering services provided by the Victorian DNSPs that will be regulated in the 2011-15 regulatory control period under chapter 6 of the NER.
+- supplied exclusively by the Victorian DNSPs who are the metering providers and metering data providers for these customers under the NER,52 and - currently regulated by the ESCV, which sets maximum fair and reasonable charges for meter provision as non-contestable excluded distribution services.53 the AER is required to make a classification decision for the purposes of the 2011-15 regulatory control period.